+- (j) fraud and tax evasion;

+- (k) counterfeiting and piracy of products;

+- (l) environmental crime;

+- (m) murder, manslaughter and grievous bodily injury;

-- (n) kidnapping, illegal restraint and hostage taking; - (o) robbery and theft; - (p) smuggling; - (q) extortion; - (r) forgery; - (s) piracy; and - (t) insider trading and market manipulation. - 1.5 The Bailiwick's anti-money laundering ("AML") and countering the financing of terrorism ("CFT") legislation (and by extension this Guidance) applies to all eGambling operators conducting business in the Bailiwick.
-This includes Bailiwick-based branches and offices of companies incorporated outside of the Bailiwick conducting aspects of eGambling within the Bailiwick. - 1.6 The AGCC was established to regulate online gambling (known as eGambling in Alderney).
+- (n) kidnapping, illegal restraint and hostage taking;

+- (o) robbery and theft;

+- (p) smuggling;

+- (q) extortion;

+- (r) forgery;

+- (s) piracy; and

+- (t) insider trading and market manipulation.

+1.5 The Bailiwick's anti-money laundering ("AML") and countering the financing of terrorism ("CFT") legislation (and by extension this Guidance) applies to all eGambling operators conducting business in and outside the Bailiwick.
+This includes Bailiwick-based branches and offices of companies incorporated outside of the Bailiwick conducting aspects of eGambling within the Bailiwick.

+1.6 The AGCC was established to regulate online gambling (known as eGambling in Alderney).
 The legislation sets out a number of key licensing objectives which govern the activities of the AGCC and are enshrined in the Alderney eGambling Ordinance, 2009 ("the Ordinance").
+These are;

-These are; - Protecting and enhancing the reputation of Alderney as a well-regulated eGambling centre; - Ensuring that eGambling is conducted honestly and fairly and in compliance with good governance; - Preventing eGambling from being a source of crime, being associated with crime or being used to support crime, including preventing the funding, management and operation of eGambling from being under criminal influence; and - Protecting the interests of young persons and other vulnerable persons from being harmed or exploited by eGambling. - 1.7 In addition the functions of the Commission in relation to eGambling include taking such steps as the Commission considers necessary or expedient,
+- Protecting and enhancing the reputation of Alderney as a well-regulated eGambling centre; - Ensuring that eGambling is conducted honestly and fairly and in compliance with good governance; - Preventing eGambling from being a source of crime, being associated with crime or being used to support crime, including preventing the funding, management and operation of eGambling from being under criminal influence; and - Protecting the interests of young persons and other vulnerable persons from being harmed or exploited by eGambling.

+1.7 In addition the functions of the Commission in relation to eGambling include taking such steps as the Commission considers necessary or expedient,

-- For the effective regulation, supervision, and control of eGambling in Alderney and pursuant to the Alderney eGambling (Operations in Guernsey) Ordinance, 2006 in Guernsey, - In order to pursue the licensing objectives, - For maintaining confidence in, and the safety, soundness and integrity of Alderney's eGambling sector. - 1.8 The Alderney eGambling Ordinance 2009 and the Alderney eGambling Regulations, 2009 ("the Regulations") both came into force on 1st January, 2010.
+- For the effective regulation, supervision, and control of eGambling in Alderney and pursuant to the Alderney eGambling (Operations in Guernsey) Ordinance, 2006 in Guernsey, - In order to pursue the licensing objectives, - For maintaining confidence in, and the safety, soundness and integrity of Alderney's eGambling sector.

+1.8 Within this guidance the term operator encompasses Category 1 eGambling licensees, Category 2 eGambling licensees, Category 1 Associate Certificate holders and Category 2 Associate Certificate holders.
+Entities undertaking Category 1 activity will have customer relationships and those undertaking Category 2 activity will have business relationships.
+A business relationship can be considered a customer relationship and customer relationships are business relationships.

+1.9 The Alderney eGambling Ordinance 2009 and the Alderney eGambling Regulations, 2009 ("the Regulations") both came into force on 1st January, 2010.
 These replaced the previous legislative framework and strengthened the AML/CFT regime in force for eGambling operations.
 On 15th September, 2020 the Alderney eGambling (Amendment) Ordinance, 2020 came into force.
-This moved AML/CFT obligations from being set out in a Schedule to the Regulations (Schedule 16) and they are now set out in Schedule 4 to the Ordinance (referred to henceforth as "Schedule 4") and whilst the main change was to make this move a number of other revisions were also made to reflect best practice. - 1.9 Within this guidance the term operator encompasses Category 1 eGambling licensees, Category 2 eGambling licensees, Category 1 Associate Certificate holders and Category 2 Associate Certificate holders.
-Entities undertaking Category 1 activity will have customer relationships and those undertaking Category 2 activity will have business relationships.
-A business relationship can be considered a customer relationship and customer relationships are business relationships.
+This moved AML/CFT obligations from being set out in a Schedule to the Regulations (Schedule 16) and they are now set out in Schedule 4 to the Ordinance (referred to henceforth as "Schedule 4") and whilst the main change was to make this move a number of other revisions were also made to reflect best practice.
+On 8th February, 2024 the Alderney eGambling (Proliferation Financing etc.) Regulations, 2024 ("the 2024 Regulations") were made by the Commission and took immediate effect.
+Pursuant to the 2024 Regulations operators are required to consider the risks of a breach of a TFS as if it also included PF in business risk assessments and customer risk assessments.
+For the purposes of the 2024 Regulations a breach of a TFS includes the non-implementation, circumvention or evasion of the targeted financial sanction.
+In addition the 2024 Regulations require references in the Ordinance to the NRA are deemed to include a reference to any national risk assessment in respect of the proliferation of weapons of mass destruction and its financing published by the States of Guernsey Policy & Resources Committee, as amended from time to time